vicentinileonardo/vicentinileonardo.github.io_old/_pages/home.md

 ---

 Hi!
-I am Leonardo Vicentini, a master student in Computer Science at the University of Trento.
+I am Leonardo Vicentini, a master's degree student in Computer Science at the University of Trento.

 I am currently working on my master thesis on the topic of "Architectural analysis and design of a Kubernetes‑based SaaS".

 My research interests include cloud computing, distributed systems, and software engineering in general.